awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 + `START` – This condition emulates the behavior of links and volumes today\.
 It validates that a dependent container is started before permitting other containers to start\.
 + `COMPLETE` – This condition validates that a dependent container runs to completion \(exits\) before permitting other containers to start\.
 This can be useful for non\-essential containers that run a script and then exit\.
 This condition can't be set on an essential container\.
 + `SUCCESS` – This condition is the same as `COMPLETE`, but it also requires that the container exits with a `zero` status\.
 This condition can't be set on an essential container\.
-+ `HEALTHY` – This condition validates that the dependent container passes its Docker healthcheck before permitting other containers to start\.
-This requires that the dependent container has health checks configured\.
++ `HEALTHY` – This condition validates that the dependent container passes its container health check before permitting other containers to start\.
+This requires that the dependent container has health checks configured in the task definition\.
 This condition is confirmed only at task startup\.

 #### Container timeouts<a name="container_definition_timeout"></a>